rore/rore.github.com/_posts/2014-03-10-building-serendip.markdown

 When we started designing the architecture for serendip’s main music feed, we knew we wanted the feed to be dynamic and reactive to user actions and input.
 If a user gives a “rock-on” to a song or “airs” a specific artist, we want that action to reflect immediately in the feed.
 If a user “dislikes” an artist, we should not play that music again.
 We also wanted the feed to be a combination of music from several sources, like the music shared by friends, music by favorite artists and music shared by “suggested” users that have the same musical taste.
-These requirements meant that a “fan-out” approach to feed creation will not be the way to go.
+These requirements meant that a “[fan-out-on-write](http://www.quora.com/What-is-the-best-storage-solution-for-building-a-news-feed-MongoDB-or-MySQL)” approach to feed creation will not be the way to go.
 We needed an option to build the feed in real-time, using all the signals we have concerning the user.
 The set of features Elasticsearch provides allowed us to build this kind of real-time feed generation.

 The feed algorithm consists of several “strategies” for selecting items which are combined dynamically with different ratios on every feed fetch.
 Each strategy can take into account the most recent user actions and signals.
 The combination of strategies is translated to several searches on the live data that is constantly indexed by Elasticsearch.
 Since the data is time-based and the indexes are created per month, we always need to query only a small subset of the complete data.
 Fortunately enough, Elasticsearch handles these searches pretty well.
 It also provides a known path to scaling this architecture - writes can be scaled by increasing the number of shards.
 Searches can be scaled by adding more replicas and physical nodes.